 Worldwide the same virus pandemic by 16-5-2020 has caused the cancellation of 28 million surgical procedures.
 Life in hospitals seems destined to be dynamic!

-Apparently, world-wide, corona virus, a very clever virus indeed, has been exposing dire weaknesses in entire economies, health systems, in the political management of entire populations, Apparenty, world wide, health workers are being hailed as our new heroes; they were unsung, and now they are being sung.
+Apparently, world-wide, corona virus, a very clever virus indeed, has been exposing dire weaknesses in entire economies, health systems, in the political management of entire populations.
+Once well-off goverments are suddenly in debt.
+Apparenty, world wide, health workers are being hailed as our new heroes; they were unsung, and now they are being sung.
 Apparently, in Australia, restaurants, hotels and eateries of all sorts are in trouble.
+Airports and airlines are in trouble.
 Retailing is in trouble.
+TV shows are denuded of audiences.
 Entire economies are in trouble.

-The arts are in trouble, as are musicians and anyone else whose income relies on a human gathering.
+The arts are in trouble, as are musicians and anyone else whose income relies on a human gathering of more than about ten people (except for schools (?)).
 Cinemas are in trouble but not the streamers of video product.
 Children's schooling is in trouble, which means state Education Depts are in trouble bigtime.
 Accomodation is in trouble.
 Football and most sports are in trouble.
 The Ruby Princess maritime disaster re maritime health for a cruise ship in Sydney/ NSW/ all Australia was because a low-risk warning was incorrectly issued for the ship and its passengers based on badly-assessed test results for corona virus.
 This was an example of our scientific ignorance of this virus, but also, and even more mysterious for what was once Australia's largest convict colony, the complete and final erasure of matters maritime in the NSW bureaucratic mind.
-It was a very strange thing to happen in what was once a major convict colony for Britain.
-(The land-and-buildings of the one-time Sydney quarantine station, once famous on North Head, have evidently long-been-sold to private interests.)
+It was a very strange thing to happen in what was once a major convict colony for Britain, receiving shipload-after-shipload of beknighted passengers.
+(The land-and-buildings of the one-time Sydney quarantine station, once famous on Sydney's North Head, have evidently long-been-sold to private interests.)

 The history websites on this domain now have a companion website at: The Merchant Networks Project produced by Dan Byrnes (of Australia) and Ken Cozens (of London).